kurooo-yamiii/Monitoring-System-CodeIgniter4/README.md

     Project Overview

 ## This system is designed to handle three types of users:
+**This is pre-release code and should not be used in production sites.**

 Supervisor:
 The highest-level user in the system.
 Supervisors have full control over the students and teachers.
 They can: